edfm-tum/SVD/docs/install.md

 TensorFlow installation (for include files) and a compiled version of TensorFlow in a DLL.
 Check the `Predictor.pro` file which includes some links for further information.

-Contact Werner Rammer (werner.rammer@boku.ac.at) for help.
+Contact Werner Rammer (werner.rammer@tum.de) for help.

 ### Compiling TensorFlow